EremusOne/ESPectrum/README.md

 - Beeper & Mic emulation (Cobra’s Arc).
 - Dual PS/2 keyboard support: you can connect two devices using PS/2 protocol at the same time.
 - PS/2 Joystick emulation (Cursor, Sinclair, Kempston and Fuller).
-- Two real joysticks support (Up to 8 button joysticks) using [ESPjoy adapter](https://antoniovillena.es/store/product/espjoy-for-espectrum/) or DIY DB9 to PS/2 converter.
+- Two real joysticks support (Up to 8 button joysticks) using DB9 to PS/2 converter.
+- Kempston mouse emulation through PS/2 mouse.
 - Emulation of Betadisk interface with reset to tr-dos option, four drives and TRD (read and write) and SCL (read only) support.
 - Realtime (with OSD) TZX and TAP file loading.
 - Flashload of TAP files.
 - Rodolfo Guerra's ROMs fast load routines support with on the fly standard speed blocks translation.
 - Virtual tape system with support for SAVE command and block renaming, deleting and moving.
 - SNA, Z80 and SP snapshot loading.
-- Snapshot saving and loading.
+- Real audio loading support through different GPIOs or specific board connectors.
+- Complete own snapshot system for saving and loading your games with quick save and autonumbering.
-- Complete file navigation system with autoindexing, folder support and search functions.
+- Complete file navigation system with autoindexing, folder support, search functions and file and directoty management functions.
 - Complete OSD menu in three languages: English, Spanish and Portuguese.
 - BMP screen capture to SD Card (thanks David Crespo 😉).

-## Work in progress

-- +2A/+3 models.
-- DSK support.

 ## Installing

+The easiest method is using our [online web flasher](https://zxespectrum.speccy.org/flash/)

-You can flash the binaries directly to the board if do not want to mess with code and compilers.
-Check the [releases section](https://github.com/EremusOne/ZX-ESPectrum-IDF/releases)
+You can flash also the binaries directly to the board.
+Check the [releases section](https://github.com/EremusOne/ESPectrum/releases) for bin files and detailed instructions

 ## Compiling and installing